MainbaseT/Unigram/Documentation/Build-instructions.md

             AppChannel = "Telegram channel username used for in-app updates";

             AppCenterId = "AppCenter ID used for crash data";
-            BingMapsApiKey = "Bing Maps API key used for map previews";
         }
     }
 }